raspiblitz/raspiblitz/README.md

 ### Feature (Detailed Documentation)

+TODO: List Features (maybe put the list above SetUp and have descrption down here)

 You can manually extend your RaspiBlitz with features listed in the RaspiBolt Guide: https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_60_bonus.md

 Already integrated features of the RaspiBlitz are/will be listed as part of the main menu after connecting via ssh as admin user.